-The Global Chost Gear Initiative (GGGI), launched by World Animal Protection in 2015, is a key alliance committed specifically to the issue of abandoned, lost and discarded fishing gear.
-It is a cross-sectoral and solution-focused alliance including the fishing industry and other private sector players, academics, non-government organisations, governments and intergovernmental agencies.
-The GGGI has produced a comprehensive Best Practice Framework for the Management of Fishing Gear, which provides a valuable resource to guide fishery-level management, as well as higher level solutions to ghost gear.80
+The Global Ghost Gear Initiative (GGGI), launched by World Animal Protection in 2015, is a key alliance committed specifically to the issue of abandoned, lost and discarded fishing Although the new Treaty will not regulate fishing on the high gear.
+It is a cross-sectoral and solution-focused alliance inseas per se, it could help address the impacts of abandoned, cluding the fishing industry and other private sector players, lost and discarded fishing gear in a number of ways, academics, non-government organisations, governments including by: and intergovernmental agencies.
+The GGGI has produced a comprehensive Best Practice Framework for the Management Creating fully protected areas for critical habitats, of Fishing Gear, which provides a valuable resource to guide including nursery, breeding and feeding grounds, fishery-level management, as well as higher level solutions and adopting measures to protect them, including, to ghost gear.80 for instance, from the impact of lost fishing gear,